Is Leek Soup the Secret to Magical Weight Loss? The Truth

 Bottom Line: Add leek soup to a varied plant-based diet for healthy weight loss

-More importantly, leeks contain two powerful antioxidants, kaempferol, and allicin which help fight diseases including certain cancers, as well as helps lower inflammation, blood sugar, LDL cholesterol, and blood pressure.
+More importantly, leeks contain two powerful antioxidants, kaempferol, and allicin which help fight diseases including certain cancers, as well as help to lower inflammation, blood sugar, LDL cholesterol, and blood pressure.

 Click here for a healthy and creamy vegan leek soup recipe.